airyhq/airy/docs/docs/api/webhook.md

 <TLDR>

-Use Webhooks to receive get notified when events happen.
+Use Webhooks to get notified when events happen.

 </TLDR>